 For example: "Test Adding Verizon 20% 06 21 20"

-- Click on the cog icon next to the test variant to change its configurations, such as Targeting, Floor Price and Capping.
+- Click on the cog icon next to the test variant to change its configurations, such as Targeting, Floor Price, Capping and adding or changing ad network instances.

-To test whether adding a network instance helps to increase your ARPDEU, add a mediated network instance to your waterfall.
+To test whether adding a network instance helps to increase your Average Revenue Per Engaged User, add a mediated network instance to your waterfall.

 The experiment is set, and it will start generating data.